-AFFIDAVIT OF PETER A. BENGELSDORF, SPECIAL DEPUTY LIQUIDATOR, IN SUPPORT OF APPROVAL OF 2007 COMPENSATION PLANS
+AFFIDAVIT OF PETER A. BENGELSDORF, SPECIAL DEPUTY LIQUIDATOR, IN SUPPORT OF APPROVAL OF 2010 EMPLOYEE COMPENSATION PLANS

 - I, Peter A. Bengelsdorf, hereby depose and say: - 1.
-I was appointed Special Deputy Liquidator of The Home Insurance Company ("Home") and U.S. International Reinsurance Company ("USI Re") (collectively, the "Companies"), by the Commissioner of Insurance for the State of New Hampshire, as Liquidator ("Liquidator") of the Companies.
-I submit this affidavit in support of the Liquidator's Motion for Approval of 2007 Compensation Plans ("Motion").
+I was appointed Special Deputy Liquidator of The Home Insurance Company ("Home"), by the Commissioner of Insurance for the State of New Hampshire, as Liquidator ("Liquidator") of the Companies.
+I submit this affidavit in support of the Liquidator's Motion for Approval of 2010 Compensation Plans ("Motion").
 The facts and information set forth below are either within my own knowledge gained through my involvement with this matter, in which case I confirm that they are true, or are based on information provided to me by others, in which case they are true to the best of my knowledge, information and belief. - 2.
-The Motion requests approval of two integrated compensation plans for employees of The Home in 2007 consisting of an Annual Incentive Plan ("Annual Plan") and a Collection Incentive Plan ("Collection Plan") (collectively, the "Plans").
-Summaries of the Plans are attached as Exhibits A and B to the Motion.
-The Plans are intended to reward performance and reinforce retention of essential employees.
-The Plans and their estimated 2007 cost have been reviewed with the National Conference of Insurance Guaranty Fund's Subcommittee on The Home which has advised it has no objection to approval of the Plans by this court.
+The Motion concerns the approval of two integrated compensation plans for the employees of Home in 2010 (the "2010 Employee Compensation Plans") and a compensation and incentive/retention plan for myself.
+The 2010 Employee Compensation Plans consist of an Annual Incentive Plan ("Annual Plan") and a Collection Incentive Plan ("Collection Plan").
+Those plans are intended to reward performance and reinforce retention of essential employees in order to facilitate the successful, efficient, and prompt completion of the liquidation process.
+The Motion reflects the recommendation of Ernst & Young LLP ("E&Y"), experienced insurance industry compensation consultants, concerning the appropriate compensation structure for employees of Home.
+My overall goal is to maximize the amount of assets available to promptly pay the claims of Home's creditors.

-- of Compensation Plans dated April 5, 2004 (concerning the 2004 compensation plans) (the "2004 Compensation Motion"), shortly after the liquidation proceeding began in June 2003, the Liquidator determined that the most efficient way to organize the liquidation process was to hire the most critical Risk Enterprise Management ("REM") employees.
-This permitted the Liquidator to benefit from the continued involvement of experienced employees with prior involvement with The Home runoff.
-The Liquidator initially hired 98 employees 93 from REM and 5 others) to handle the liquidation of The Home (and of USI Re).
-The liquidation is presently staffed by 82 employees 67 of whom are located at The Home's former headquarters in New York City and 15 in Manchester, New Hampshire.
-I was also appointed the Special Deputy Liquidator to manage the operations of the liquidation.
-I am a consultant to the Liquidator, not an employee of The Home, and I am not covered by the proposed Plans. - 4.
-The Home operated internationally and specialized in affording complex forms of insurance to large enterprises.
-Due to the sophisticated nature of The Home's insurance products, operations and supporting reinsurance programs, an experienced and stable liquidation staff will materially contribute to the efficient collection of assets.
-This is illustrated by the increase in The Home's liquid assets from the day the Order of Rehabilitation was entered, approximately \$12.7 million, to approximately \$769 million at September 30, 2006.
-(This figure is net of cash disbursements for the first and second early access distributions to guaranty associations (\$35.3 million for the first and \$57.2 million for second) which reimbursed those associations for 100% of their Home-related loss and loss adjustment expenses through September 30, 2005.)
-Most of this increase is attributable to a combination of reinsurance recoveries and other financial settlements negotiated by The Home's experienced staff.
+- 3. As described in the Liquidator's reports and the Liquidator's Motion for Approval of Compensation Plans dated April 5, 2004 (concerning the 2004 compensation plans) (the "2004 Compensation Motion"), shortly after the liquidation proceeding began in June 2003, the Liquidator determined that the most efficient way to organize the liquidation process was to hire the most critical Risk Enterprise Management ("REM") employees.
+This permitted the Liquidator to benefit from the continued involvement of experienced employees with prior involvement with the Home runoff.
+The Liquidator initially hired 98 employees (93 from REM and 5 others) to handle the liquidation of Home.
+The liquidation is presently staffed by 75 employees 63 of whom are located at Home's former headquarters in New York City and 12 in Manchester, New Hampshire.
+I was also appointed the Special Deputy Liquidator to manage the operations of the liquidation. - 4.
+Home operated internationally and specialized in affording complex forms of insurance to large enterprises.
+Due to the sophisticated nature of Home's insurance products, operations and supporting reinsurance programs, an experienced and stable liquidation staff will materially contribute to the efficient collection of assets.
+This is illustrated by the increase in Home's liquid invested assets from the day the Order of Rehabilitation was entered, approximately \$12.7 million as of March 2003, to an estimated \$1.3 billion as of December 31, 2009.
+(This figure includes USI Re, \$189 million of early access distributions to guaranty associations to date, \$17 million in Class I distributions to Guaranty Funds, \$3.2 million of workers compensation advance payments to Guaranty Funds and \$49.5 million of assets withdrawn from special deposits held by the states to pay Home claims.)
+Most of this increase is attributable to a combination of reinsurance recoveries and other financial settlements negotiated by Home's experienced staff.
 Maximizing the prompt collection of assets is one of the principal statutory goals of the liquidation.
 RSA 402-C:25, VI.
-The Liquidator believes that this objective can be facilitated through an alignment of creditor interests with the interests of The Home's employees.
+The Liquidator believes that this objective can be facilitated through an alignment of creditor interests with the interests of Home's employees.